uraniumcovid/miliyear/readme.md

 #### days of the week
-we will add three weekdays to the existing, following tradition of naming after astronomical objects in the solar system:
+we will add three weekdays to the existing, following the tradition of naming after astronomical objects in the solar system:

 - monday (mon)
 - tuesday (tue)